ghrgriner/flawful/README.md

                                        'wordlists_headwords_not_in_notes.txt'),
                             WORDLISTS_TO_COMPARE, de_okay_dicts)

-# Copy audio files to production directory and/or list unused files.
 if COPY_AUDIO:
     audio_file_dict.copy_used_files(AUDIO_OUTPUT_DIR)
 if PRINT_UNUSED_AUDIO:
     audio_file_dict.print_unused_audio()

-# Never sort when exporting all records, because the typical use case in
-# that scenario is to create some new column that is then copied to the
-# source spreadsheet.
-Otherwise, it's probably sensible to sort by chapter.
 if not EXPORT_ALL_RECORDS:
     df = df.sort_values(['chapter','de1_sortable','en1','note_id'])

-#dfout = df[(df.chapter <= MAX_CHAPTER)]
 dfout = select_output_rows(df, MAX_CHAPTER, ONE_CHAPTER, EXPORT_ALL_RECORDS)

 make_tables_and_listings(dfout, WORDLISTS_TO_COMPARE,